 Senior Vice President, Corporate Services and CFO

 Ayaz is a Chartered Accountant by profession.
-He is Member of the Institute of Chartered Accountants in England & Wales, holds a Postgraduate Diploma in Organizational Leadership from the Oxford University, Said Business School and graduated in engineering sciences from the University of the Punjab.
+He is Fellow of the Institute of Chartered Accountants in England & Wales (ICAEW), holds a Postgraduate Diploma in Organizational Leadership from the Oxford University and graduated in engineering sciences from the University of the Punjab.

 Ayaz has been with IATA since 1989 in positions of increasing responsibility, including Director IATA Clearing House, Director Finance – Industry Distribution & Financial Services, Director Industry Financial Services and since 2009, the Senior Vice President Corporate Services and Chief Financial Officer of IATA.

 Prior to joining IATA, Ayaz worked with Pakistan International Airlines as Corporate Manager Finance Automation and Stations Control in the airline’s Finance Department, with Exxon Chemicals Ltd. and with Lubbock Fine & Co., Chartered Accountants in the UK.

 Ayaz is a Founder Member of the ICAEW Members’ group in Switzerland and was elected to Chair its executive committee.

 Senior Vice President, Safety and Flight Operations (SFO)

 Gilberto began his career in aviation as a pilot for Mexicana Airlines in 1986 and still holds a valid Airline Transport Pilot license with an Airbus 320 type rating.
 He was the President of the Mexican Pilots’ College and later went on to serve as Director General for: Aeropuertos y Servicios Auxiliares (ASA), Mexico City International Airport and Mexican Civil Aviation Authority.